Welcome to Moundville’s first Virtual Native American Festival!

 Visit the Jones Archaeological Museum where state-of-the-art exhibits tell a story of the nobility who once lived at Moundville.
 Stunning artifacts, recreated scenery and a special effects theatre are all part of the new displays.
 Explore the park without leaving your home or office on a virtual tour and learn about the mounds and the natural resources surrounding them.

 Join UA Museums’ archaeologists as they explain how scientists excavate and discover new things about the ancient Moundville people.
-Archaeologists reveal what we know about Moundville as well as researchers’ latest findings in these videos, viewable anytime during the festival until June 1, 2021.
+Archaeologists reveal what we know about Moundville as well as researchers’ latest findings in these videos.

 Native American Stage: Daily Live Performances

-The Native American Stage features renowned dancers, storytellers and musicians, with Grayhawk Perkins as emcee.
+The Native American Stage features renowned dancers, storytellers and musicians.
 Hear the heartbeat of native music in the sound of the drums and rattles.
 Discover why certain animals look or act the way they do as described in ancient native stories and legends.
 Listen to voices blended in haunting harmony or the beautiful notes of flutes floating on the breeze.
-Both traditional and contemporary performances are featured throughout the Moundville Native American Festival.
+Both traditional and contemporary performances are featured throughout the Virtual Moundville Native American Festival.